A note on gauge-fixing in the electroweak sector of nmUED

-Extra dimensional models in which all the Standard Model (SM) fields propagate in one or more compactified space like extra dimensions offer viable solutions to several long standing problems of Particle Physics like Dark Matter \cite{ued_dm}, Unification \cite{ued_uni} etc. We are interested in a particular incarnation of such models namely the Universal Extra Dimension (UED) where all the SM fields can feel a single compactified space like extra dimension (we call it $y$) \cite{acd}.
-The effective 4-dimensional action of UED, consists of SM particles and towers of their Kaluza-Klein (KK)-excitations.
+Extra dimensional models in which all the Standard Model (SM) fields propagate in one or more compactified space-like extra dimensions offer viable solutions to several long standing problems of Particle Physics like Dark Matter \cite{ued_dm1, ued_dm2, ued_dm3, ued_dm4, ued_dm5}, Unification \cite{ued_uni1, ued_uni2, ued_uni3} etc. We are interested in a particular incarnation of such models namely UED \cite{acd} where all the SM fields can feel a single compactified extra space-like dimension $y$.
+The effective 4-D action of UED, consists of SM particles and towers of their KK-excitations.
 Members of a tower is specified by so called KK-number ($n$), which is nothing but the discretised momentum in direction of the extra dimension.
 Masses of the KK-excitations in $n^{th}$ KK-state is typically $nR^{-1}$, where $R$ is the radius of compactification.
-The interactions among the fields are governed by the $SU(3)_c \times SU(2)_L \times U(1)_Q$ gauge symmetry of the SM.
+The interactions among the fields are governed by the $SU(3)_C \times SU(2)_L \times U(1)_Y$ gauge symmetry of the SM.
 To accommodate the chiral fermions of the SM, one has to demand for some extra $Z_2$ symmetry of the action after orbifolding the extra direction.
-This results into two special points $y =0$ and $y = \pi R$ called the {\em fixed points}, along the $y$ direction.
+These results into two special points $y =0$ and $y = \pi R$ called the {\em fixed points}, along the $y$ direction.

-Radiative corrections to the masses of the KK-states are important from phenomenological view point and has been considered in Ref.\;\cite{rad_cor_georgi} and in Ref.\;\cite{rad_cor_cheng}.
+Radiative corrections to the masses of the KK-states are important from phenomenological view point and has been considered in \cite{rad_cor_georgi, rad_cor_cheng}.
 UED being an effective theory, lacks the ultraviolet completion in radiative corrections.
-So assumptions have been made in Ref.\;\cite{rad_cor_cheng}, so that at the cut-off scale, radiative corrections to all KK-masses identically vanish.
-In principle, one can take into account the contributions (to the radiative corrections) beyond the cut-off, by adding boundary localised-kinetic terms (BLKTs) at the fixed points with their coefficients as free parameters.
+So assumptions have been made in Ref.\cite{rad_cor_cheng}, such that at the cut-off scale, radiative corrections to all KK-masses identically vanish.
+In principle, one can take into account the contributions (to the radiative corrections) beyond the cut-off, by adding BLTs at the fixed points ($y =0$ and $y = \pi R$) with their coefficients as free parameters.
 These models are collectively called non-minimal UED (nmUED).
-The resulting phenomenology of nmUED has been investigated to some extent in existing literature \cite{nmUED, carena, ddrs, flacke}.
+Theoretical as well as different possibilities of phenomenological aspects of nmUED have been investigated to some extent in existing literature \cite{nmUED1, nmUED2, nmUED3, nmUED4, carena, schwin, flacke, ddrs, ashes1, ashes2, ddrs_dm, drs, as, zbb, bsmm, Dey:2016cve}.

-In this note, we would like to pay our attention to a particular aspect of a model of nmUED, namely the issue of gauge-fixing and the masses and composition of Goldstone and other physical scalars emerging after the electroweak symmetry breaking.